 Chairperson: David J. Hardy

-Professors: Jennifer S. Abe, Judith G. Foy, Michael R. Foy, Richard L. Gilbert, Cheryl N. Grills, Joseph B. Hellige, Joseph W. LaBrie, Ricardo A. Machón, Michael J. O’Sullivan
+Professors: Jennifer S. Abe, Ronald K. Barrett, Larry C. Bernard, Judith G. Foy, Michael R. Foy, Richard L. Gilbert, Cheryl N. Grills, David J. Hardy, Joseph Hellige, Ricardo A. Machón, Joseph W. LaBrie, Michael J. O'Sullivan

-Associate Professors: Adam W. Fingerhut, Máire Ford, David J. Hardy, Michael E. Mills, Nora A. Murphy, Vandana Thadani
+Associate Professors: Adam Fingerhut, Máire Ford, Michael E. Mills, Nora Murphy, Vandana Thadani

-The Psychology Department offers a high quality curriculum where students examine many in-depth aspects of human and animal behavior, including biological, psychological, and sociocultural perspectives.
+The Psychology Department provides a high quality curriculum emphasizing excellence in teaching and learning.
+Students majoring in psychology examine in depth many aspects of human and animal behavior, along with the biological, psychological, and sociocultural aspects of behavior.
 Students are provided the opportunity to apply these perspectives to a variety of individual, family, and community contexts.
 As students progress through the curriculum, they have opportunities to assist faculty with research and engage in their own research with faculty supervision.
 The program prepares students for graduate study in psychology and related fields or careers in other professions.